IT JUST WASN’T fair. Talia scuffed at the soft ground with her foot. A hawk’s cry echoed in the air, resonating with her own inner turmoil.

 Without another word, he turned away from her and headed off in the opposite direction.
 She stared after him, totally uncomprehending.
 This was all he felt she needed to know?

 The staircase leading up to her room at home was barely wide enough for a grown adult.
 The stairs before her now could have easily handled at least ten people standing side by side.
-The hard stone was worn down from use and her mind boggled at the number of feet which would have needed to walk on it to make it that way.
+The hard stone was worn down from use.
+Her mind boggled at the number of feet which would have needed to walk on it to make it that way.
 Even the dark, wood banister was large, the same as everything else she’d seen of this place.
 She felt dwarfed and alone.
-Was such a huge place really necessary?
-She remembered her guess at the number of balconies she’d spotted on the outside of the castle and she was stunned by the number of apprentices it would take to fill them all.
-Most large guilds held ten to thirty apprentices at a time and those were only located in major cities.
-This place held many, many more.
-And they were all to be Dragon Knights?
+Was such a vast place really necessary?
+She remembered her guess at the number of balconies she’d spotted on the outside of the castle and she was stunned by how many apprentices it would take to fill them all.
+Most large guilds held ten to thirty apprentices at a time, and those were only located in major cities.
+This place held many, many more, and they were all to be Dragon Knights?
 Were there that many dragons in the world?

 Beyond the top floor, she could see the angled ceiling for the roof, which in the center displayed huge round holes covered in what appeared to be glass, which allowed the sunshine to filter inside.

 To say the room was large was an understatement.
 It was at least the size of the main floor of her house, if not bigger.
 To the left, nestled in its own nook in the wall, was a massive set of bunk beds made of mahogany.
-Its thick supports were carved, but were almost worn smooth by the thousands of students who’d slept on them over time.
-On the far wall were two wide doors with glass, an extravagant expense, which opened out onto a large balcony.
-With each door came a set of shutters and a large bar that would fit in the hooks behind them.
+Its thick supports were carved yet were almost worn smooth by the thousands of students who’d slept on them over the years.
+On the far wall were two full doors with glass, an extravagant expense, which opened out onto a large balcony.
+With each door came a set of shutters and a thick bar that would fit in the hooks behind them.
 Offsetting this were thick curtains, which at the moment were pulled back.

 To her right, Talia spotted a majestic stone tub filled almost to the brim with steaming water.
-She frowned as she noticed this and wondered if someone just finished filling it right before she arrived, for she could see no signs of a fire.
+She frowned, wondering if someone finished filling it right before she arrived, for she could see no signs of a fire.

 A small, utilitarian vanity sat not far from the beds and held a water-filled basin.
 Beside it were two buckets stacked inside each other.
 Next to them was a regular sized door.
 Opening it, she found a small closet filled with linens, two more buckets, and cleaning implements.

 As she looked around, Talia noticed not all the light in the room was coming from outside.
-High in the walls she spotted several globes, which seemed to be glowing.
-She raised her hand toward one, but felt no heat emanating from it.
-Her brow furrowed even as she wondered how it was possible.
+High in the walls, she spotted several globes, which seemed to be glowing.
+She raised her hand toward one but felt no heat emanating from it.
+Her brow furrowed not knowing such a thing was possible.